-We are a local downtown Colorado Springs art gallery known for its art showcases, events, and offering Colorado artwork for sale.
-Our intimate cozy showroom is perfect for finding the best art in Colorado including paintings, sculpture, sketches, mixed media, etc in a variety of genres.
-Select a few pieces for your home or enjoy our rotating selection of art exhibits, all hand selected by our curator, we always welcome your visit.
-Whether you enjoy contemporary, western, impressionist, modern, rustic, or local Colorado Springs art, you’ll always find something truly wonderful at the Modbo.
+We are a local downtown Colorado Springs art gallery known for its art showcases, events, large offerings of Colorado artwork for sale and many others from outside of it.
+Our gallery is a warm, intimate, showroom perfect for purchasing or viewing some of the best art in Colorado.
+Currently we list and display a diverse range of mediums including paintings, sculpture, sketches, mixed media, and more.
+So select a few pieces for your home or enjoy our fresh and contemporary selection of art exhibits, all hand selected by our curator, because no matter what you enjoy we have it.
+Modern, western, impressionist, pop, rustic, or local Colorado Springs art, you’ll always find something truly wonderful at the Modbo.

 This art is a wonderful example of art from this period of art production.
 Some say its the best of those arts while others reserve judgement.
 First painted by world renowned art guy “Arty” it has since been aged like fine wine and had a fancy frame put around it to enhance its aesthetic assault on your taste.

 Put together as a tribute for the great “hair de jur” of 1890 this piece features exquisite use of water color, crayon color, and sun color, truly displaying the mastery of the artist and his wide range of talents.
 The authors identity remains a mystery to this day but some say it was the work of a poor farm boy in the Mississippi Delta who learned to read by way of twig bundling.